How it all began…

 Locally, BBBS evolved from the “Friends” organization—a program that began in 1975.
 Until 1980, it existed on government support and was mainly used by the courts to provide volunteers for juvenile offenders and operations ceased when this support was withdrawn.

-A modest grant from the Phoenix Organization enabled the program to reopen in August 1981 and then in August 1982, we affiliated with Big Brothers Big Sisters of America.
-Five years later, we added our Henderson County branch office, and over the following thirty years, expanded to serve eight Western North Carolina counties.
+A modest grant from the Phoenix Organization enabled the program to reopen in August 1981 and then in August 1982, it officially affiliated with Big Brothers Big Sisters of America.
+Five years later, we added our Henderson County branch office, and as of 2021, we expanded to serve 18 Western North Carolina counties.
+The thousands of children we have served have benefited from having a one-on-one relationship with a Big in Western North Carolina.